GreenFlag31/dropdown-library/README.md

 }
 ```

-Classes have been prefixed with ngx-dropdown-\*.
+Classes have been prefixed with ngx-\*.

 # Accessibility